-Guglielmo Mangiapane (b.1989) is a freelance photojournalist based in Palermo, southern Italy, focused on documenting news, social issues and sports.
+Guglielmo Mangiapane (b.1989) is a freelance photojournalist based in Palermo, southern Italy, focused on documenting news, politics, social issues and sports.

 Born and raised in Palermo, in 2011 Guglielmo moved to Paris to study 'Histoire et Littérature' at the University of Paris-Marne-la-Vallée.
 In 2013 he interned with photojournalist Fabio Savagnone from whom he learned black and white darkroom printing techniques.
 In 2014 he interned as a sub editor with the Giornale di Sicilia.
 In 2015 Guglielmo got a BA in Journalism from the University of Palermo.